 When to use Priorities vs Objectives

 Objectives are great for larger, longer-term, or aspirational goals.
 They paint the bigger picture of the goal you are trying to achieve, including specific key results that act as your deliverables along the way.
 We all know that there is a ton of work that goes into each key result.
-Key results don't always reflect the day to day work involved.
-Usually a key result will have a whole list of tasks that must be done in order to complete that one deliverable.
+Key results don't always reflect the day-to-day work involved.
+Usually, a key result will have a whole list of tasks that must be done to complete that one deliverable.
 This list of tasks is full of great candidates for the Priorities section of your Check-in.
 You can even link priorities in your Check-in to objectives you own.

 Use cases for Priorities